Everything You Need to Know About Lumpectomy

 Source: Shutterstock

-If faced with a breast cancer diagnosis, it is important to know that breast-conserving surgery (BCS) is a viable treatment option.
-This procedure involves removing the area of your breast where the tumor is located.
-It may be referred to as lumpectomy, wide local excision, partial mastectomy, quadrantectomy, or segmental mastectomy.
-During BCS, a surgeon will carefully remove the tumor as well as some healthy tissue surrounding it (known as a margin) through surgery.
+During a lumpectomy, a surgeon will carefully remove the tumor as well as some healthy tissue surrounding it (known as a margin) through surgery.
 The amount of breast tissue removed will depend on several factors, such as the size and location of the tumor, as well as breast size.
-This can be a difficult and emotional time, but support and guidance from healthcare professionals will always be present throughout this period.
+This can be a hard and emotional time, but healthcare professionals will be there to support and guide you.

 • The tumor is small compared to the breast